The short answer: 25× your annual spending

 What variables actually move your retirement number

-Annual spending is the biggest driver.
-Every $1,000 you reduce from your monthly expenses removes $300,000 from your required portfolio (using the 25x formula).
-Housing, transportation, and food are typically the largest categories, which is why FIRE planners pay close attention to cost of living.
+Housing, transportation, and food are typically the largest spending categories, which is why FIRE planners pay close attention to cost of living and city choice.

 The role of Social Security and other income